digtrade/digtrade/scripts/sparql/overview.md

-SPARQL queries use for lexicon bootstrapping in the **Trading Consequences** project.
+SPARQL queries used for lexicon bootstrapping in the **Trading Consequences** project.